vinifig/android-referrer-plugin/README.md

 android-referrer-plugin
 =======================

-This plugin captures the referrer when an android app is installed from a webpage and stores it in the applications shared preferences for later retrieval.
+This plugin captures the referrer value passed when an android app is installed from a webpage and stores it in the applications shared preferences for later retrieval.

 You'll typically want to use the [AppPreferences plugin](https://github.com/8zrealestate/AppPreferences) to pull the referrer value into your phonegap app for your javascript code to manipulate.